 • Ad: Ad variant D

-You can find more details on how Converge attributes sessions here.
+Find more details on how Converge attributes sessions here.

 Converge relies on correct tracking parameters to correctly attribute your sessions.
 Learn more about setting up the tracking parameters here.